-Research indicates brainwave patterns are linked with emotional and neurological conditions.
-Brain mapping shows brainwaves associated with over-arousal in certain areas result in fidgeting, impulsivity, hyperactivity and agitation.
-Under-arousal in certain brain areas are linked with poor concentration, insomnia, and day-dreaming.
-Hence, brain mapping for neurofeedback therapy gives us a picture of a brain’s current strengths and weaknesses.
+Research indicates brain wave patterns are linked with emotional and neurological conditions.
+Brain mapping shows brain waves that are associated with over-arousal in certain areas result in fidgeting, impulsivity, hyperactivity and agitation.
+Under-arousal in certain brain areas is linked with poor concentration, insomnia, and daydreaming.

 Neurofeedback is biofeedback for the brain.
 It is used to improve your health and performance, with a particular focus on the mental and emotional aspects of your well-being.
 Through the use of tools that provide real-time displays of your brain's patterns and responses, qEEG-based neurofeedback is used to train your brain and teach it to self-regulate its functions.